psychemedia/eurydice-resources/resources/eurydice-news-reports.md

 Saturday 13 April 1878
 p5

-The Loss or the " Eurydice." — Several very good sketches of incidents following the loss of the Eurydice eppeared iv the Pictorial World last week.
+The Loss or the " Eurydice." — Several very good sketches of incidents following the loss of the Eurydice appeared in the Pictorial World last week.

 ---